Tom-Gray/ANZ_test/readme.md

 ## Deploying

-The app can be run using
+The app can be run using:

 `docker run -p5000:5000 -t docker.pkg.github.com/tom-gray/anz_test/anz_test:latest`

+or deploy a specific version.
+This example deploys version1.0.1 (See the the section on Versioning)

+`docker run -p5000:5000 -t docker.pkg.github.com/tom-gray/anz_test/anz_test:version1.0.1`

 ## Risks